Best car insurance companies in Ohio

-Bankrate’s insurance editorial team found that USAA, Auto-Owners, Geico, Erie and State Farm stand out among car insurance carriers based on our research focus areas.
+Bankrate’s insurance editorial team found that USAA, State Farm, Geico, Erie and Auto-Owners stand out among car insurance companies based on our research focus areas.
 When choosing the best car insurance companies in Ohio, we reviewed numerous factors and assigned each company a Bankrate Score.
 This Score, calculated out of 5.0 total points, encompasses a company’s average premiums and performance across third-party ratings, such as those from J.D.
 Power and AM Best.
 We also considered each company’s coverage options and available discounts.

 Based on our research, some of the best car insurance available in Ohio is offered by the following insurers: